objectionary/eo/README.md

     "Hello, world!\n"
 ```

-Compile it like this (may take a minute or so):
+Compile it like this (may take up to a minute or so):

 ```bash
 eoc --easy link